rehmahahmed/CodSoft/README.md

 ![cal2](https://github.com/rehmahahmed/CodSoft/assets/95929046/cbecf3c2-6464-4b92-93d0-ca81231bfe65)

 3) Password Generator
-Created by using tkinter module
+Created by using tkinter, random, string, pyperclip module.
 As per the specifications given by codsoft, the program will take entries name and length of password.
 On clicking generate password a password with random characters of specified length is generated.
 On clicking accept the generated password will be copied to clipboard.